 Socci’s book has now begun to be mentioned and talked about on blogs, on media sites, and in other places on and off the internet; the secular media has picked up on it as well.
 This book is sure to cause a ruckus throughout Italy, and its impact in the world will likewise not be insignificant, given the power and influence of the mass media and especially the blogosphere and internet forums.
 Sooner or later, the Vatican press secretary “Fr.”
 Federico Lombardi will have to address its claims.

 The October 1 edition of Libero, the Italian newspaper for which Socci writes as a columnist, carried a special article today introducing the explosive book, entitled “Francesco è il Papa di Scalfari ma dimentica noi Cristiani”.
-You can download the article (in Italian) in PDF format at this link.

 We should emphasize that Antonio Socci is not a traditionalist of any stripe, and certainly not a sedevacantist.
 He is a mainstream Novus Ordo, a proponent of Vatican II, and his only association with traditionalism is his book The Fourth Secret of Fatima (2006), which was originally intended as a work debunking claims that the Vatican had failed to release the true or at least the full Third Secret of Fatima, but which ended up defending those claims as the author came to realize in the course of his research that the claims rested on extremely solid ground.